jcarait/jcarait/README.md

 # Hi there, I’m Jono 👋

-I've been programming for about a year, starting with humble beginnings in a custom scripting language AutoHotkey for fast macro-creation and software automation.
-Shortly thereafter, I learned the basics of JavaScript and decided to fast-track my journey by joining a coding bootcamp.

-I recently graduated from a Full stack flex coding bootcamp program from the University of Sydney.
-I'm currently open to developer roles - check out my [portfolio](https://jcarait.dev/)
+Building frontend with React, TypeScript and JavaScript.
+Hacking the backend with TypeScript and Node.js at Blowfish Studios.

-You can also contact me via [email](jonocdev@gmail.com)
+You can also contact me via [email](to:jonocdev@gmail.com)

 ## Skills